crazyoptimist/crazyoptimist-github-io/content/post/2023/how-to-assume-iam-role-in-aws-and-use-it.md

 Above Terraform code demonstrates how we can assume role in the backend configuration and provider configuration, respectively.
 Very straightforward, isn't it?

-That's it!
-We have learned how to assume a role in AWS, use it within Github Actions and Terraform.
+That's pretty much!
+We have learned how to assume a role in AWS, how to use it with Github Actions and Terraform.

 Happy coding!